 Increase in Educational Psychology Demands

 Others factors that have increased the need for educational psychologists include bullying in schools and the number of children of all ages who have difficulty adjusting to the education environment because of external factors.
-The increase in the number of students with learning disabilities and developmental delays has also increased.
+The number of students who have learning disabilities and developmental delays also has increased.

-According to the Bureau of Labor Statistics, the school psychology and counseling field is expected to grow 19 percent by 2020 with an estimated additional 53,400 positions in the field.
-General psychology is projected to increase by 22 percent.
+According to the Bureau of Labor Statistics, the school psychology and counseling field is expected to grow 8 percent from 2019 to 2029 with an estimated additional 26,800 positions in the field.
+General psychology is projected to increase by 3 percent.